On Lottery Tickets and Minimal Task Representations in Deep Reinforcement Learning: Minimally Task-Sufficient Representations via IMP

 In the visual navigation experiments, the pruning primarily affects the input layer (figure \ref{fig6:representation_grid}, top right column).
 When visualizing the cumulative absolute weights of the input layer for an IMP-derived DQN agent, we find that IMP deletes entire dimensions from the observation vector (figure \ref{fig6:representation_grid}, left column) by removing all connections between those dimensions and the first hidden layer.
 These eliminated input dimensions are not task-relevant.
 A fully-connected network trained on the remaining dimensions learns the task as quickly as when trained on the complete set of input dimensions (figure \ref{fig6:representation_grid}, bottom right column).
 Hence, the IMP-derived mask provides a compressed representation of a high-dimensional observation space, enabling successful training even at high levels of sparsity.

 This result extends to masked input layers of MLP-agents trained on the MinAtar environments (figure \ref{fig7:representation_minatar} and SI).
 For the Freeway task we find that the IMP mask encodes the notion of velocity of moving cars.
-The channel encoding the slowest moving car is pruned the most, maintaining only the pixels needed to react in time.
+The input layer weights corresponding to the binary observation channel which encodes the slowest moving car are pruned the most, maintaining only the pixels needed to react in time.
 The same principle applies to the enemy bullet channel in the SpaceInvaders task.
 The agent only needs to know about a potential collision at the next time step in order to avoid being hit.
 Therefore, IMP prunes all information about the enemy bullet that is more than one step away from the agent.
 For all visualized MinAtar tasks, only the actionable row/column of the agent channel is preserved.
 In Breakout, additionally the bottom row of the ball and trail channel is pruned since the game terminates once the ball or trail reach it.
 There is no action-relevant information encoded and it can be discarded.
 In summary, we find that IMP-derived input layer mask provides a visually interpretable and physically meaningful compression of the observation space.